 In February, things returned to something of an even keel.
 The kitchens reopened, the negotiations over SRI and rent drew to a close, and Graham was appointed Interim Managing Director.
-This was an extremely difficult decision for us, but we (the officers, Jill, and others) have felt extremely vindicated in having chosen him in the months since.
-Not only did Graham coming in reset the tone at Leadership, but it took some work and a larger amount of pressure off my plate.
+This was an extremely difficult decision for us, and without wanting to inflate his already substantial ego, we (the officers, Jill, and others) have felt extremely vindicated in having chosen him in the months since.
+Not only did Graham coming in reset the tone at leadership, but it took some work and a larger amount of pressure off my plate.
 The modest restructure he initiated soon after commencing, while difficult, has certainly been a step in the right direction for ICU.